 |Graphical representation||The MAE graph is depicted by plotting a scatter plot diagram showing each trade’s final profit or loss against its maximum drawdown or the unrealized loss.||The MFE graph is depicted by plotting a scatter plot diagram showing each trade’s final profit or loss against its maximum runup or the unrealized gain.|

-This methodology has the benefit of giving you a statistically sound place to put your stop loss because your price might have a high propensity of being a losing trade.
+This methodology can give you a statistically sound place to put your stop loss because your price might have a high propensity of being a losing trade.
 MAE will help you to lower risk by preventing lessening losses.

-If you don’t know your MAE, you risk placing your stop-loss too close or too far away.
+If you don’t know your MAE, you risk placing your stop-loss too close or far away.
 If it is too tight, you can exit a trade that could have been a potential winner.
-On the other hand, a stop-loss is too far away, and you end up losing more money than the trade warranted.
+On the other hand, a stop-loss is too far away, and you lose more money than the trade warranted.